On positive scalar curvature and moduli of curves: Proof of Theorem

-Now let us state the theorem (Theorem \ref{mt-1}) we are going to prove in this section. \begin{theorem} Let $S_{g}$ be a closed surface of genus $g$ with $g\geq 2$ and $M$ be a finite cover of the moduli space $\mathbb{M}_{g}$ of $S_{g}$.
+Now let us state the theorem (Theorem \ref{mt-1}) we will prove in this section. \begin{theorem} Let $S_{g}$ be a closed surface of genus $g$ with $g\geq 2$ and $M$ be a finite cover of the moduli space $\mathbb{M}_{g}$ of $S_{g}$.
 Then for any Riemannian metric $ds^2$ on $M$ with $ds^2 \succ ds_T^2$, we have

 \end{theorem}